 Preparing lobster can sometimes feel like an overwhelming feat, causing you to forego making it all together.
 But making lobster doesn’t have to be hard or take hours to prepare.
 In fact, it can be surprisingly easy.
-To help you prepare an effortless lobster dinner, we’ve compiled 7 recipes that are simple to pull together and require minimal prep time.
+To help you prepare an effortless dinner, we’ve compiled 7 recipes that are simple to pull together and require minimal prep time.
 Read on to learn how you can make easily make your own lobster dish.

 1. Boiled Lobsters

 If you’re about to prepare your first lobster meal, Food Network’s recipe is perfect.
 It takes just 5 minutes of prep time and only requires 4 ingredients.
 The key ingredient that pulls this meal together?
-Salt, which brings a great fresh ocean flavor to your lobster.
+Salt, which brings a great fresh ocean flavor to your dish.
 It’s a basic recipe, but absolutely mouthwatering.

 - 2 or 3 tablespoons salt